In This Article

 6. Ready to File With Confidence?

-Contributing to a retirement plan is one of the most effective tax reduction strategies available to NJ small business owners.
+Contributing to a retirement plan is one of the most effective tax reduction strategies available to NJ small business owners; NJ treatment varies by plan type per N.J.S.A.
+54A:6-21.

 How Does a SEP-IRA Work for NJ Small Business Owners?